donaldlin30/donaldlin30/README.md

 ### Hi there, this is Donald 👋

-I am a CSE Ph.D. student at the [University of Michigan](https://cse.engin.umich.edu/), focusing on AI for healthcare.
+I am a researcher at the [University of Michigan](https://cse.engin.umich.edu/), focusing on AI for healthcare.
 I obtained my undergraduate degree at Davidson College.

 For more information, please access my personal website [here](https://donaldlin30.github.io/).